Internet in Ukraine: Internet censorship and surveillance

 A report from the Organization for Security and Co-operation in Europe (OSCE) found around 300 instances of violent attacks on the media in Ukraine from November 2013 to May 2014.

 In 2014, amid increasing tensions with Russia, the Ukrainian government became more intolerant of the press.
-Under the impact of war and social polarization, the democratic credentials of the pro-European Kiev government have been slipping as well.
+Under the impact of war and social polarization, the democratic credentials of the pro-European Kyiv government have been slipping as well.
 A crackdown on what authorities describe as “pro-separatist” points of view has triggered dismay among Western human rights monitors.
 For example, the September 11, 2014 shutdown of the independent Kyiv-based Vesti newspaper by the Ukrainian Security Service for “violating Ukraine's territorial integrity” brought condemnation from the international Committee to Protect Journalists and the Organization for Security and Cooperation in Europe.

 The Ukrainian Security Service (SBU) broke into the office of a Kyiv-based digital newspaper “Vesti”, physically trapping reporters and ultimately shutting down the website.

 Vesti News's editor-in-chief Igor Guzhva wrote on his Facebook page that the news outlet had been raided by SBU.
 The SBU reportedly took all servers, kept staffers in a "hot corridor" and shut down the website completely.
 Guzhva said that the purpose of the raid was "to block our work.".
 “Journalists are not being let into their office," Guzhva wrote.
 "Those who were already inside at the moment of the raid are being kept in the building and are not allowed to use cell phones.”

 Guzhva said that this is the second time in just six months that the SBU has tried to "intimidate" its editors.
 He added that he is unsure of the reason for the raid, but suspects that it might have to do with a story the website published about the SBU chief's daughter.

 On 16 May 2017, President Poroshenko signed a decree requiring providers to block access to a number of Russian websites, including four of the most popular websites in Ukraine: VKontakte, Odnoklassniki, Yandex and Mail.Ru.
 The president claimed they participated in an information war against Ukraine.
 Respondents in an online poll on the UNIAN site declared that 66% were “categorically against” the ban of Russian sites and another 11% said it would be easier to “ban the whole internet, like in North Korea”.
 The move was widely criticised as censorship, and Reporters Without Borders condemned the ban, calling it a "disproportionate measure that seriously undermines the Ukrainian people's right to information and freedom of expression."